alexandremstf/neural-network/README.md

 # Neural Network C++
 This library was developed using STL, to create neural networks in c ++ with few lines of code.
-It is a project of scientific initiation of the Federal University of Ouro Preto.
-There are two ways to create a neural network in this library, both manual and automatic, see the examples below:
+It is a project of scientific initiation of the Federal University of Ouro Preto, that uses as learning base the backpropagation algorithm.
+With this library, people with little knowledge about neural networks can implement them.
+There are two ways to create a neural network in this library, either manually or automatically, see the examples below:

+Esta biblioteca foi desenvolvida usando STL, para criar redes neurais em c + + com poucas linhas de código. É um projeto de iniciação científica da Universidade Federal de Ouro Preto, que utiliza como base de aprendizado o algoritmo de backpropagation.
+Com esta biblioteca pessoas com pouco conhecimento sobre redes neurais podem as implementar.
+Existem duas maneiras de criar uma rede neural nesta biblioteca, manual ou automática, veja os exemplos abaixo:

 ```c++
 //MANUAL